eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - All other aspects necessary to securely request, present, and verify an mDL attestation in proximity flows, see [Section 5.6.1.2](#5612-attestation-presentation-using-isoiec-18013-5-and-isoiec-18013-7)).

-Point to note about ISO/IEC 18013-5:
+Points to note about ISO/IEC 18013-5:

 - the mDL attribute schema (see first bullet above) is the only aspect of ISO/IEC 18013-5 that is specific for mDLs.
 All other aspects are generic and